Who We Are

 What We Do

 Courtney graduated from Capital University in 2013 with a degree in Communications, Spanish, and Journalism.
-As development director Courtney pursues sustainable growth of the organization's resources.
+As executive director Courtney is responsible for implementing the mission and vision of She Has A Name.
 Her favorite part of her job is guiding individuals and organizations in discovering how they can join the abolitionist movement in unique and meaningful ways.
 She loves drinking tea, baking bread, and hiking.

 Originally from Peru with a background in journalism and media production, Carolina is a bilingual Professional Counselor with a Masters in Clinical Mental Health Counseling from Ashland Theological Seminary.
 Her passion is empowering women from all walks of life, especially trauma survivors, and seeing them flourish.
 As program director, she brings that passion to Strategies for Success, equipping survivors of human trafficking to join the workforce.
 She is also responsible for strengthening relationships with partner organizations to better serve each woman.
 During her free time, Carolina enjoys training at a barre studio, exploring ethnic food in Columbus, and having a good laugh with friends, family and Blue, her Chihuahua–Cocker Spaniel rescue dog.

 Whitney graduated from The Ohio State University in December 2013 with a BA in Speech Science.
 Immediately after graduating, Whitney went on staff with H2O church in Columbus where she mentored college women, many of whom experienced trauma and abuse.
 After developing a partnership between H2O and SHAN, Whitney joined the SHAN staff team as Community Engagement Director.
 She is excited about cultivating partnerships within our community and serving SHAN through communications.
 In her spare time, Whitney and her husband Steve like hiking (specifically in the National Parks), Netflixing sitcoms, and gushing about their cats, Indi and Albus.